justaszie/Bikeshare-Analysis/README.md

 - The members' rides seem to have daiy commute pattern VS more leisure-centered activity for casual riders.
 On an average weekday, members take 17% more rides than on a weekend day.
 Casual riders, on average, take 48% more rides on weekends.

 ### 4.5.
 Rides by Starting Hour
-Looking at the “busiest times” for each rider type allows to find patterns and potentially validate the commute hypothesis for members.
+Looking at the “busiest times” for each rider type allows to find patterns and potentially validate the commute vs leisure hypothesis.

 **Weekday Rides**